Value of Google and Yelp Reviews

 Utilizing Reviews

 You don’t need to be a blue-chip company to take advantage of the value of reviews on your site.
-A great example of this is from a local transmission shop near Golden, CO.
-They use a WordPress plugin which feeds Google reviews directly to their site.
-It’s really simple to install and immediately helps traffic on your site convert from middle of the funnel to a sale.
-There are some great tools out there that allow you to make customizations from most recent reviews to filter out low-quality reviews.
+A great example is from a local transmission shop near Golden, CO.
+They use a WordPress plugin that feeds Google reviews directly to their site.
+It’s really simple to install and immediately helps traffic on your site convert from the middle of the funnel to a sale.
+There are some great tools out there that allow you to make customizations from the most recent reviews to filter out low-quality reviews.
 A good plugin will bring in reviews from all sources to your website.

 Conclusion